sajid-dsi/spring-component-framework/README.md

 It can help you decouple your application into several components clearly with zero invasion and keep your application consistent between develop time and runtime.

+You can download the [example application](spring-example-application) and try it when you read the usage below.

 2. Usage
 ----------